sekhrianchal6/Data-Portfolio/README.md

 # Data Science Portfolio - Anchal Sekhri

-### This Portfolio is a compilation of all the Data Science and Data Analysis projects that I have done for academic, self-learning purposes.
+### This Portfolio is a compilation of all the Data Science projects that I have done for academic, self-learning purposes.
 This portfolio also contains my skills and certificates.
 ### It is updated on the regular basis.

 #### 📧 Email: anchal.sekhri.31@gmail.com